SAFEHR-data/datafaker/docs/source/quickstart.rst

 Tab completion
 ^^^^^^^^^^^^^^

+For the following examples we will be using the `Pagila <https://github.com/devrimgunduz/pagila>`_ database.

 You can use the Tab key on your keyboard to shorten these commands.
 Try typing h-tab-space-v-tab-return, and you will get ``help vocabulary`` again.
 Some commands require a little more.
 Try typing h-tab-p-tab and you will see that the ``p`` does not get expanded to ``private`` because there is more than one possibility (it could be ``peek`` or ``previous``).
 Press the Tab key again to see these options: